 Main Ingredients used in, or as meat “alternatives”

 So now you know a little more about the ingredients in many non-meat burgers, are there any pesky additives we should be looking out for?
 Most of the meat-free burgers and meat substitute foods are processed to some kind of degree.
 Some more than others.
 But, none of the ones that I’ve listed below contain ingredients that I would consider to be dangerous or harmful to your health when eaten in moderation.
-Sure a Portobello mushroom would be way healthier because you’re eating a whole plant, but many of these meat-free burgers have been created with carnivores in mind.
-I’m grateful because a mushroom burger didn’t do it for my husband (and he can’t stand a bean burger).
+Sure a Portobello mushroom, or a homemade bean burger would be way healthier because you’re eating whole plants, but many of these meat-free burgers have been created with carnivores in mind.
+The Beyond Burger is even positioned right next to ground beef smack in the middle of the meat counter (intentional positioning).
+I’m grateful for some of these burger-like subs because a mushroom burger didn’t do it for my husband, (and he can’t stand a bean burger).
 However, with the Beyond Burger (see below), I’ve got him over a barrel.
 He loves them!
 And since I want to keep his saturated fat and cholesterol as low as I possibly can, I couldn’t be happier.
 However, because it’s not a “whole” food by any stretch of the imagination, he gets it as an occasional “treat”.

 Beef Burger Substitutes worth checking out….